adam10603/BeamNG-Advanced-Steering/README.md

 Despite what it might sound like, you shouldn't think of this mod as some kind of artificial driver-aid.
 This is simply the normal way in which driving games (both arcade and sim) handle player input, and it simulates behaviors that cars in real life would exhibit.

 BeamNG.drive not having these by default is a huge detriment to the playability and feel of the game.
 Proper input processing like this drastically improves how cars feel to drive.
-At some point I might add a more detailed page explaining this further.

 Here are two quick videos comparing the stock input system to the modified one: